PrayasJ/PrayasJ.github.io/src/blogs/GSoC - Week 9-10.md

 This is what I discovered after parallelising the `cast` function.
 In order to parallelise it, we need to make some architectural changes to how things are being handled and that would be difficult since the data directory acts as the backbone to all the essential functionality within the ***Portalcasting*** codebase.

 All the things that I just mentioned are a bit hypothetical due to the nature of how parallel computation works.
-This kind of a *bug* is referred to as a [*heisenbug*]([Heisenbug - Wikipedia](https://en.wikipedia.org/wiki/Heisenbug#:~:text=In%20computer%20programming%20jargon%2C%20a,one%20attempts%20to%20study%20it.)), therefore it has been difficult for me to track it down.
+This kind of a *bug* is referred to as a [*Heisenbug*](https://en.wikipedia.org/wiki/Heisenbug#:~:text=In%20computer%20programming%20jargon%2C%20a,one%20attempts%20to%20study%20it.), therefore it has been difficult for me to track it down.
 Since parallelising `cast` function does work a number of times but in some extensive cases, it fails entirely.

 ## Testing onto a high-powered Server